comegrant/dbt_docs_test/projects/data-model/transform/models/gold/sales/_sales__docs.md

 {% enddocs %}

-{% docs column__selection_quality_score %}
+{% docs column__combined_rotation_variation_score %}

 A measure of the overall quality of the selection in the mealbox we gave the customer.
-It's calculated as the protein_variation_score * rotation_score for the mealbox and goes from 0 to 1, where 1 is good and 0 is bad.
+It's calculated as the main_ingredient_variation_score * rotation_score for the mealbox and goes from 0 to 1, where 1 is good and 0 is bad.

+{% enddocs %}

+{% docs column__combined_rotation_variation_score_group %}

+A grouping of combined_rotation_variation_score to provide a guide on what is good and what is not, broken down into the groups "Very High", "High", "Medium", "Low", "Very Low"

+{% enddocs %}

+{% docs column__combined_rotation_variation_score_group_number %}

+A grouping of combined_rotation_variation_score in number format to provide a guide on what is good and what is not, broken down into the groups 1 (Very High),2,3,4,5 (Very Low)

+{% enddocs %}

+{% docs column__sum_error_main_ingredients %}

+The sum of all preselector errors that relate to the choice of proteins or main ingredients in a mealbox

 {% enddocs %}